DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-06-06-studio-update-june.md

 In sum, that wraps up some of the most exciting things for now!

 Many things are still on your way but they’ll have to wait juuuuusssttt a little longer.
-For now, in the spirit of sharing exciting things, I’ll be preparing for Summer Game Fest.
-Geoff Keighley if you are reading this, PLEASE keep hosting it every year.
+For now, in the spirit of sharing exciting things, I’ll be preparing for <a class="post-link" href="https://www.summergamefest.com/">Summer Game Fest</a>.
+Geoff Keighley if you are reading this (super likely), PLEASE keep hosting it every year.

 Additionally, the Nintendo Switch 2 just got unleashed to the public so I will be delving into that.
-If there's any games you’re hoping to see at Summer Game Fest, or are trying out Mario Kart World, come geek out with me on <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Discord</a>!
+If there's any games you’re hoping to see at <a class="post-link" href="https://www.summergamefest.com/">Summer Game Fest</a>, or are trying out Mario Kart World, come geek out with me on <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Discord</a>!